Chapter 7

 The following are the main differences between Chapter 7 and Chapter 13 bankruptcy:

-• Types of bankruptcy – As we have mentioned earlier, Chapter 7 is commonly known as liquidation bankruptcy, which involves selling some or all your assets to pay off your debts.
+• Types of bankruptcy – As we have mentioned earlier, Chapter 7 is commonly known as liquidation bankruptcy, which involves selling some or all of your assets to pay off your debts.
 Chapter 13, on the other hand, is also known as “reorganization” bankruptcy, which allows you to complete a court-mandated repayment plan and the chance to keep your property.

 • Eligibility – In order to file for Chapter 7, your disposable income needs to be low enough to pass the means test.
 If your income is more than what is required to pass the means test, then you can still be eligible to file for Chapter 13.